surbut/aladynoulli2/reviewer_comments.md

 2. It’s not very clear to me whether and how the authors include genetic ancestry and sex in the model.
 Genetic ancestry is a well appreciated confounder in genetic studies, and the authors do account for this in their GWAS.
 However, it’s not clear to me whether they examined whether their model is impacted by genetic ancestry, which could be evaluated by comparing their prediction model against a baseline model including genetic PCs, sex, age, (sex)*(age), etc. Also, it would be nice to see if the prediction model works equally well for individuals of different genetic ancestry.

 3. When predicting it seems that the authors use all information up until the censoring time.
 However, in practice this can be risky as sometimes diagnostic procedures lead to clear patterns.
 E.g. a diagnosis A can lead to more tests, that usually are followed with a related diagnosis B. Therefore having A is almost a perfect predictor of B, but this is not real in the sense that a person with A usually has B as well.
 The way to fix this reverse causation problem is to introduce washout windows (e.g. 1-6 months, possibly depending on outcome).

+## redo with the one month thing -- interestin if you find one that does job, mention how phecodes are more principeld

 4. It’s unclear to me whether and how well the model actually accounts for competing risks, such as death, emigration, and other strong competitors.
 This can also be caused by diagnostic hierarchy.
 What scares me are the reported hazards (e.g. figures S6-8), which seem to decrease for very old individuals, which can be interpreted as decreased risks.
 This looks like a competing risk issue.
 4b.
 It would be nice to use these to estimate cumulative incidence rates and compare with publicly available population estimates.